-- For support or reports about other forms or harassment and bias, students may contact the Deans’ Designees for Yale College, or reach out to the Office for Equal Opportunity Programs.
+- For support or reports about other forms or harassment and bias, students may contact the Discrimination and Harassment Resource Coordinators for Yale College, or reach out to the Office of Institutional Equity and Accessibility (OIEA).

-- For guidance on addressing concerns about students, instructors may also consult with their department’s director of undergraduate studies, or with the Student Affairs Office at 203-432-2907.
+- For guidance on addressing concerns about students, instructors may also consult with their department’s director of undergraduate studies, or with the Office of Student Affairs.